-Many in the media have pointed out a distinct shift in the talking points of the democratic candidates for 2020, indicating the effect Sanders’ 2016 campaign has had on a left-leaning shift with candidates pushing ambitious reform plans and increasingly progressive rhetoric.
-However views on Bernie Sanders' performance in the first democratic debate has been mixed and many have pointed out the traction that Sanders stands to lose as a result of his influence on other democratic candidates, as he will have to work harder to stand out amongst the large pool of candidates now mostly towing a more liberal line.
+Many in the media have pointed out the effect Sanders’ 2016 campaign has had on a left-leaning shift in the run up to the 2020 election, with candidates pushing ambitious reform plans and increasingly progressive rhetoric.
+However views on Bernie Sanders' performance in the first democratic debate has been mixed and many have pointed out the traction that Sanders stands to lose as a result of his influence on other democratic candidates, having to work harder to stand out in the larger pool of progressive candidates.
 Sanders talked about Medicare-for-All, eliminating student debt, gun control, continental American foreign policy, climate change and women’s, LGBT and worker’s rights.
 He spoke on a large range of points and received a large amount of applause, and despite often being interrupted in the debate and his performance being widely criticised in the mainstream media, Sanders maintains, "I won both debates" .

 Along with Elizabeth Warren, Bernie Sander spent much of the second night of the democratic debated defending his universal healthcare plan.